BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-The following are some of the ways in which there was a match been von Neumann and America:
+The following are some of the ways in which there was a match between von Neumann and America:

 <h4>1.
 Patriotic</h4>
 <p>
-von Neumann was an extremely patriotic American.
+von Neumann was a very patriotic American.
 </p>

 <blockquote>